Vaynol cattle: History

-Threat of extinction

-General information
+Conservation status

 Vaynol cattle are one of the United Kingdom's rarest breeds of cattle with less than 150 breeding animals registered in the UK.

 The Rare Breeds Survival Trust is a UK charity organisation, which aims to conserve and protect national rare farm animals from extinction.

 These cattle are currently listed as “critical” on the Rare Breed Survival Trust list.

 The Trust is trying to keep this rare breed alive by organizing the care of the still existing herds.
 One important measure is the setting in place of various breeding programs to avoid inbreeding, which is very dangerous within such a small number of animals.

-Measures of protection

 In 2006, a five-year conservation programme was started by the Rare Breeds Survival Trust and Temple Newsam in order to establish a genetic profile of the breed.
 This aims to reduce the levels of inbreeding and is thus an important measure of protection.
 In 2007, the first calf was born by artificial insemination.
 The semen used was collected from a bull 30 years ago.

 Until relatively recently breeding remained unsuccessful at any other place but Temple Newsam Home Farm.
 The standards set at Temple Newsam for saving and promoting the UK's livestock heritage have been used as a benchmark for other agencies.

 In 2009 a new satellite herd was created at East Torrington in Lincolnshire.
 This has been a very important step to conserve the future of Vaynol cattle by widening the future breeding stock.
 The Vaynols live on 15 acres of grazing land owned by Lincoln farmer and RBST Trustees Neville and Maureen Turner.
 On 23 August 2013 a female calf was born after the mother, Templeson Tania, had been artificially inseminated at East Torrington.
 There are now 5 cows and 4 heifers plus this new calf at the agisted herd in Lincolnshire.

 The third herd, formed in 2012 with help from The Prince of Wales's Charitable Foundation, consists of 4 cows and 2 heifers.
 They are also likely to take part in the artificial insemination process.
 Keeping this third herd of Vaynol cattle in Scotland again ensures a wider distribution of the breed, which will help to protect it in the case of an outbreak of serious disease.